SweetDate-Calendar/sd_engine/README.md

-# SD Engine — A Headless Calendar System
+# SweetDate — A Headless Calendar System

-**SD** is a modular, headless, and developer-friendly calendar backend.
+**SweetDate** is a modular, headless, and developer-friendly calendar backend.
 It is built as an Elixir umbrella project and designed to be easily integrated into modern software systems — especially those that need robust calendar functionality without the bloat of traditional calendar UIs.

 ## Project Structure